 It’s not a huge hassle to drive to the local grocery store and buy your produce—but isn’t it better and healthier to grow your own?

 But what about Matcha?
-Is this delicious green tea something you can and should grow on your own?
+Is this green tea something you can and should grow on your own?

 How to Grow Matcha